 - A new window will pop up which will show you the code that needs to be uploaded

-- Now go to Sketch -> Install Library -> Add .zip Library and navigate back to the firmware folder
+- Now go to Sketch -> Include Library -> Add .zip Library and navigate back to the firmware folder

 - Open the firmware folder and double-click on the grbl.zip file